GWFish: A simulation software to evaluate parameter-estimation capabilities of gravitational-wave detector networks: Conclusions

 The scientific results presented in this paper confirm the long-standing claim that the triangular configuration of ET makes it possible to measure GW polarizations and thereby break certain model degeneracies.
 For example, for high-SNR BBH signals, we found that the inclination angle is measured precisely with ET, which also improves the estimates of source distance.
-We leave it for a future analysis whether this ability extends to lower-SNR signals, which could be of great benefit for cosmological studies.
+Instead, when the SNR is rather low, as in the SNR=8 case, the Fisher matrix analysis starts to break down.
 We also found that ET itself would have estimated the sky location of the low-mass GWTC-3 signals to within 100\,deg$^2$ at 90\% confidence (depending on the exact sky location, the localization of GW170817 can be within 1\,deg$^2$).
 This shows that multi-messenger astronomy with ET as sole GW detector is possible, but unlocking the full potential of multi-messenger astronomy with GWs would require at least another GW detector with a similar sensitivity.

+The next developments of \textsc{gwfish} include the implementation of posterior-sampling algorithms starting from Gaussian likelihoods with priors.
+This will ameliorate one of the strongest short-comings of Fisher-matrix analyses, and at the same time still avoid the large computational cost of a full Bayesian analysis.
+It is also planned to include a greater variety of GW sources in the simulation, e.g., white-dwarf binaries, intermediate-mass ratio inspirals, tidal-disruption events, etc, which will make \textsc{gwfish} more useful for simulations of space-based and lunar GW detectors.